A RESOURCE USED TO MEASURE & VISUALIZE WALKABILITY

 These components all play a role in shaping the walkability of our neighbourhoods, separately or in combination.
 Data from these four components are combined into a composite value of overall walkability to measure the physical aspects of the environment.
 The standard walkability index for each neighbourhood is expressed as a unitless number.
 This is useful in relative terms: the higher the number, the more walkable a neighbourhood is based on the indicators used.

 The WALKABILITY SURFACE is a map that illustrates the spatial distribution of walkability levels throughout a region using data from the Walkability Index.
-Highly walkable neighbourhoods appear in green, moderately walkable neighbourhoods in shades from yellow to orange, and the least walkable neighbourhoods are coloured red.
+Highly walkable neighbourhoods appear in purple, moderately walkable neighbourhoods in shades of orange, and the least walkable neighbourhoods are in light yellow.